Minor summation formula of hyperpfaffians and Selberg integrals: Hankel hyperpfaffians for Narayana polynomials

 by \eqref{eq:Aomoto2}.
-This completes the proof of the theorem. \end{demo} In this section we studied only the Narayana polynomials of type $A$, $B$ and $D$ since they cover the most of famous combinatorial numbers as we noted in Remark~\ref{prop:specialization}.
-We may choose another sequence of numbers.
-But the common feature of the combinatorial numbers of this section is that the generating functions are always solutions of quadratic equations as we saw in Lemma~\ref{lem:GF-Narayana}.
-This makes us easier to find the weight function and evaluate the related Selberg-Aomoto integral.
-Otherwise it is not so easy to find the weight function and compute the integral.
-Conjecture~\ref{conj:Gessel-Xin} in the last section is such an example since the generating functions of those sequences are solutions of cubic equations.
+This completes the proof of the theorem. \end{demo} \begin{remark} If one writes the product in \eqref{eq:I_A}, \eqref{eq:I_B} or \eqref{eq:I_D} as a linear combination of the Jack polynomials and uses \cite[Theorem~1,~2]{Kad2} or \cite[Corollary~1.2]{Wa}, then he/she can obtain more formulas of the hyperpfaffians for other values of $r$. \end{remark} In this section we studied only the Narayana polynomials of type $A$, $B$ and $D$ since they cover the most of famous combinatorial numbers as we noted.
+The common feature of the combinatorial numbers of this section is that the generating functions of the sequences are always solutions of quadratic equations as we saw in Lemma~\ref{lem:GF-Narayana}.
+This makes us easier to find the distribution function and evaluate the related Selberg-Aomoto integral.
+Of course, we can choose other moment sequences.
+However it is not always easy to find the distribution function.
+Conjecture~\ref{conj:Gessel-Xin} in the last section is such an example.